HarveyMahon/GrpApp/README.md

   - Device Management
   - Interrupt Handling
   - MultiTasking
-  - MultiProgramming
+  - MultiProgramming (The use of two or more CPUs within a single computer system.
+These multiple CPUs are in a close communication sharing the computer bus, memory, and other peripheral devices)
   - Batch Processing
   - User Management

-Specification
-  - Developed in Java